Yorko/yorko.github.io/_posts/2022-11-11-detecting-generated-content.md

 ## What’s next

 We will be enforcing our efforts on the detection of tortured phrases and generated content in published content as well as submitted manuscripts.
-There are still ~1600 papers published by Elsevier that are hanging there in the [Problematic Papers Screener](https://www.irit.fr/~Guillaume.Cabanac/problematic-paper-screener) “Tortured Phrases” dashboard waiting for investigation.
+There are still ~1600 papers published by Elsevier that are hanging there in the [Problematic Papers Screener](https://www.irit.fr/~Guillaume.Cabanac/problematic-paper-screener) “Tortured Phrases” dashboard waiting for an investigation.
 And more ”tortured phrases” can be discovered.

-I also agreed with Domenic Rosati (scite.ai) and Cyril Labbe (Université Grenoble Alpes) to organize the next version of a similar competition, to be hosted by COLING 2023 Scholarly Document Processing workshop.
+I also agreed with Domenic Rosati (scite.ai) and Cyril Labbé (Université Grenoble Alpes) to organize the next version of a similar competition, to be hosted by COLING 2023 Scholarly Document Processing workshop.

 The task is daunting, too challenging to have anything productionized within the coming 2-3 years, but we plan to work on it anyway and make progress.

 ## The team involved

-Yury Kashnitsky, Drahomira Herrmannova, Anita de Waard, George Tsatsaronis, Catriona Fennell.
+Yury Kashnitsky, Drahomira Herrmannova, Anita de Waard, George Tsatsaronis, and Catriona Fennell.

-Cyril Labbe, researcher at Université Grenoble Alpes, co-author of the [paper](https://arxiv.org/abs/2107.06751) on tortured phrases.
+Cyril Labbé, a researcher at Université Grenoble Alpes, co-author of the [paper](https://arxiv.org/abs/2107.06751) on tortured phrases.

 ## Links